metrorailings/OwlBlog/content/posts/week-12-supercontest-picks.md

 Once again, the Falcons played incredibly well against another division opponent last week in the Panthers.
 Why expect anything different from a Tampa Bay team that's been drastically underperforming this season?
 Not to mention that Atlanta's recently revived pass rush should force Jameis Winston into a few errors.

 **_Postmortem:_** Maybe the Falcons doing well against division opponents the last two years was more noise than actual meaningful data from which we can extrapolate future performances.
 Or maybe Dan Quinn and his staff might have been a tad too unfamiliar with Tampa Bay's new coaching regime to properly plan around their tendencies on offense and defense.

 Either way, Atlanta was never completely out of contention here until the second half.
-Still, it wasn't a pretty day or the Falcons offense - Matt Ryan was under duress on every drive.
-The Buccaneers' defensive front consistently won their battles in the trenches.
-Furthermore, Ryan himself was noticeably more off than I expected.
-Maybe old age is rearing its ugly form here?
-Not too sure, but Ryan is not the dependable quarterback he once was, which makes Atlanta's offensive line issues all the more worrisome.
+Despite that, it wasn't a pretty day or the Falcons offense - Matt Ryan was under duress on every drive.
+The Buccaneers defensive front consistently won their battles in the trenches.
+Furthermore, Ryan himself was noticeably more off than I expected - maybe a sign of old age rearing its ugly form here?
+Not too sure, but questions persist as to whether Ryan is still one of the league's better quarterbacks.
+The legitimacy of these questions makes Atlanta's offensive line issues all the more worrisome.

 ***